tomesm/go-logfind/README.md

 Tool provides information about file name, line number where match(es) were found and prints the whole line from the file.
 All searches ignore cases so that it does not matter if you use lowercase, UPPERCASE or CamelCase.

 NOTE: For now matching patterns (regexp) are not supported.
-Only simple strings are considered"
+Only simple strings are considered.

 ## Usage